 The ease that only feels possible with the oldest of friends and the dearest of family members.
 Which, they are, aren’t they?
 The dearest of family members.

-All together, we woke D up from his nap.
+All together, we woke up Desi from his nap.
 What a funny thing to wake up to.
 Mama and papa around the crib and R holding up my phone with his tummy mommy and sibbys - all of us smiling and asking how his nap was.

 Oh and that smile during the call.
 And I’m not talking about R’s.
 I’m talking about his birth sister’s smile.
 Her joy.
 I know that joy.
 I live with that joy.
 It’s a mirror image of R’s joy.
 She was so excited to tell me that she got 3 A’s and a B on her report card.
 What an honor to be the one she wanted to share that with.

 Her favorite subject is math.
 So is R’s.
 A small piece of a gigantic puzzle clicked together.
 To know that connection feels so damn wonderful.